-We have audited the consolidated financial statements of Castle Private Equity AG and its subsidiaries (the Group), which comprise the consolidated statement of comprehensive income for the year ended 31 December 2022, and the consolidated balance sheet as at 31 December 2022 and the consolidated statement of cash flows and consolidated statement of changes in equity for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of Castle Private Equity AG and its subsidiaries (the Group), which comprise the consolidated statement of comprehensive income for the year ended 31 December 2023, the consolidated balance sheet as at 31 December 2023 and the consolidated statement of cash flows and consolidated statement of changes in equity for the year then ended, and notes to the consolidated financial statements, including material accounting policy information.

-In our opinion, the consolidated financial statements (pages 16 to 65) give a true and fair view of the consolidated financial position of the Group as at 31 December 2022 and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS) and comply with Article 14 of the Directive on Financial Reporting (DFR) of SIX Swiss Exchange and Swiss law.
+In our opinion, the accompanying consolidated financial statements (pages 16 to 61) give a true and fair view of the consolidated financial position of the Group as at 31 December 2023 and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with IFRS Accounting Standards and comply with Article 14 of the Directive on Financial Reporting (DFR) of SIX Swiss Exchange Swiss law.